 The first market is, obviously, sex.
 We all have it.
 We all enjoy it.
 It’s recession-proof.
 The market never goes away.

 But there is even more money to be made in socially-acceptable sex.

-When the emerging sextech industry achieves its goal of socializing sex: making it socially acceptable and socially shareable – that’s when you triple and quadruple your returns, by normalizing people feeling good about publicly buying into sextech products and services; publicly doing what they do with everything else – advocate, share, recommend; and publicly badging themselves as sextech brand ambassadors.
+When the emerging sextech industry achieves its goal of socialising sex: making it socially acceptable and socially shareable – that’s when you triple and quadruple your returns, by normalising people feeling good about publicly buying into sextech products and services; publicly doing what they do with everything else – advocate, share, recommend; and publicly badging themselves as sextech brand ambassadors.